JamesSkemp/words/content/post/can-we-blame-hosts-for-their-poor-html-editors.md

 +++
-title = "Can we blame hosts for their poor HTML editors?" summary = "A short article on HTML editors provided by Web site hosts." draft = false comments = true date = "2005-04-30T00:00:00-05:00"
+title = "Can we blame hosts for their poor HTML editors?" description = "A short article on HTML editors provided by Web site hosts." draft = false comments = true date = "2005-04-30T00:00:00-05:00"